cathug/webcam-weather-prediction/report.md

     **Figure 1** *`add_image0()` operation*

-2. Rescale the image to 1/4 scale and reshapes the image array to 1D, and every element is brought in as an independent entry in the dataframe using `add_image1()`
+2. Rescale the image to 1/4 scale and reshape the image array to 1D, and every element is brought in as an independent entry in the dataframe using `add_image1()`